Skip to main content

 Stroke

-Prospective studies show that moderate-to-severe OSA approximately doubles the risk of stroke, independent of other cardiovascular risk factors (Yaggi et al., 2005, New England Journal of Medicine).
-OSA is also common after stroke, affecting 50 to 70% of stroke survivors, and untreated OSA after stroke is associated with worse functional recovery and higher mortality.
+In one prospective study, people with OSA were about twice as likely to have a stroke or die from any cause, and that held after accounting for other cardiovascular risk factors (Yaggi et al., 2005, New England Journal of Medicine).
+OSA is also common after stroke, and untreated OSA after stroke is associated with worse functional recovery.

 Metabolic Disorders